Advanced Multivariable Calculus

-Answer: Math 221 and Math 356 together cover everything in Math 216, and quite a bit more; but neither one alone covers everything in Math 216.
-This is because Math 216 covers some of both linear algebra and differential equations.
-In addition to completing the material of Math 216, Math 356 also covers most of Math 353.
-Math majors should have the depth and thoroughness contained in Math 221, and Math 356.
-Math 453 then covers most of the remainder of Math 353, and goes into more depth on partial differential equations; it might not be required by Pratt in this alternative sequence, but it would be a great choice as part of your math major electives as it would cover materials very relevant to engineering.
+Answer: Math 221 and Math 356 together cover everything in Math 216 and 353 and quite a bit more.
+Math majors should have the depth and thoroughness contained in Math 221 and Math 356.
+Math 453 covers additional material on partial differential equations that (though not required by Pratt) would be a good math major elective as it would cover materials very relevant to engineering.
 Math 551 is also a great choice.

 Question: What if I take Math 221 Linear Algebra and Applications and then decide I do not want to take Math 222 Advanced Multivariable Calculus?
 May I still take Math 212 Multivariable Calculus?

-Answer: This is at the discretion of your Pratt dean; however, you cannot take Math 216 after getting credit for Math 221.
+Answer: For engineers, this is at the discretion of your Pratt dean; for the math major, taking Math 221 followed by Math 212 is fine.
+Note that you cannot take Math 216 after getting credit for Math 221.

 Question: What if I'm an engineering student, and after completing Math 216 Linear Algebra and Differential Equations, I decide I want to be a math major?

 Answer: You'll need to meet with the Director of Undergraduate Studies in Mathematics concerning the missed material in linear algebra.